ferrymehdi/lava-tidal/README.md

 > **Note**
 > For a full `application.yml` example see [here](https://github.com/16Hackley/lava-tidal/blob/main/application.yml.example)

-To get your Tidal api token go [here](https://github.com/0xVasconcelos/TidalAPI/blob/master/README.md#obtain-the-tidal-token-needed-to-use-this-api), Yes, you need subscribe to trial subscription (maybe there are other ways) or you can use this token for a test: `gsFXkJqGrUNoYMQPZe4k3WKwijnrp8iGSwn3bApe` (I do not guarantee that it will work in the future)
+To get your Tidal api token go [here](https://github.com/0xVasconcelos/TidalAPI/blob/master/README.md#obtain-the-tidal-token-needed-to-use-this-api)

 If you want use Deezer ISRC provider, you need to have installed [LavaSrc](https://github.com/topi314/LavaSrc) and fill your Deezer master decryption key